 The mandate for a professional investor is to earn the maximum returns in the most efficient way possible for the money they manage.
 Naturally, this investor, like the promoters, now looks for a return on investment (ROI) in terms of selling his or her stake at a higher price to someone else rather than trying to earn from dividends due to the tax inefficiency.
 Growth is a fatal attraction for all professional investors.
 So our company A uses the Rs 100 crores of pretax profits and spends the money to grow faster than 50% YOY, not only becoming attractive to a new investor but also avoiding paying corporate tax on this 100 crore profit.
 Thanks to the excess liquidity in the world economy over the last 10 years, and with professional investors competing with each other chasing companies showing growth, the definition of growth itself have changed in a short time.
 It isn’t just revenue growth anymore — it can also be user growth.
 Users who potentially can be monetised at a later time but used for calculation of valuations today.

 By the way, this isn’t just a startup phenomenon either.
 Look for how many of the largest new-age publicly listed tech businesses give out dividends or show profits.
 The few that do show profits end up saving a lot of taxes by using a complex tax structure generally involving a tax haven.
 Facebook, Netflix, Google, Tesla, and Amazon haven’t paid out any dividends.
-But these have been some of the best-performing companies in terms of the stock price over the last couple of decades.
+But these have been some of the best-performing companies in terms of stock price over the last couple of decades.
 As an investor, professional or retail, the job is to select stocks that can give you the best ROI.
 The method to pick a company to invest in today’s world isn’t really Price-to-Earning (PE) ratio, dividend yield, etc. — it’s growth!
 It doesn’t matter if the company has no revenues or profits or doesn’t give out dividends.
 As long as the company is able to continue growing fast by redeploying the revenue generated and capital raised, the value of the investment will most likely go up as there will always be another investor willing to pay a premium.
 For good or bad, this is capitalism at its best.
 By the way, you probably now also have an idea on why almost every term sheet offered by a VC/PE has a clause around the company going IPO (listed for lowest tax).

 Why not do the same at Zerodha?